-It was in the 1920s when experiments with what was to become the precursor of power steering began.
-Francis W. Davis, an engineer with the Pierce Arrow Motor Car Company, ended up inventing the first such system as he was trying to make steering for truck drivers a little easier.
+Experiments with what was to become the precursor of power steering began in the 1920s.
+Francis W. Davis, an engineer with the Pierce-Arrow Motor Car Company, ended up inventing the first such system as he was trying to make the life of truck drivers a little easier.

-Coincidentally or not, it was the same nautical industry that inspired the wheel that sparked the rise of power steering in cars, as it had done with the steering wheel itself.
-Davis based some of his early work on the power steering system used in ships, only that with hydraulics.
-He slowly worked his way around several problems he encountered and managed to fit his system into a Cadillac.
+Coincidentally or not, it was the same nautical industry that inspired the wheel that sparked the rise of power steering in cars.
+Davis created his tech by taking inspiration from the power steering system used in ships, only with hydraulics.
+Once he worked his way around several problems he encountered during the development process, he managed to fit his system into a Cadillac.

-Between 1931 and 1943, Davis received patents for five different inventions which made up the power steering system.
-His invention was acknowledged by GM, who made a contract with Davis to fit it into future Cadillac models.
-The contract was eventually scrapped in 1934 due to the economic crisis.
+Between 1931 and 1943, Davis received patents for five different inventions that are part of the power steering system.
+His invention was acknowledged by GM, which struck a deal with Davis to have the system fitted into further Cadillac models.
+But in 1934, due to the economic crisis, the contract was scrapped.

 Since the Davis era, a number of other types of power steering systems have been developed.
-Depending on what is used to power the steering wheel, the systems can be hydraulic, as Davis', electro-hydraulic, electric and so on.
+Depending on what is used to power the steering wheel, the systems can be hydraulic, as Davis' was, electro-hydraulic, electric, and so on.
 Some manufacturers, like Citroen and AM General, patented their own technologies (DIRAVI and Servotronic, respectively).
 And we've all gotten so used to the tech that today non-power-assisted vehicles are almost nonexistent.

-For decades, the only other role given to the steering wheel, besides controlling the direction of the car, was that of a platform for the horn activation switch (and even that only sporadically).
-It was only in 1960 that some carmakers began fitting the cruise control operating switches onto the wheel.
+Besides controlling the direction of the car, the only other role given to the steering wheel has been for decades that of a support platform for the horn activation switch (and even that only sporadically).
+It was only in 1960 that some carmakers began fitting operating switches on the cruise control onto the wheel.
 And that's about all that happened in this respect for the steering wheel over the next three decades.
-Then, in the early 1990s, advancements in infotainment and in-car gadgetry really took off.
+Then, in the early 1990s, advancements in infotainment technology and in-car gadgetry really took off.

 Obviously, their attention turned to the steering wheel, roughly the single in-car component which satisfied both needs.
 As a result, steering wheels began their transformation from rudders to control centers.
 They grew in size, as more space was required to accommodate the controls and wires which go with them.
-They exploded in designs, as the various needs of the engineers and designers dictated the shape.
-And there's no telling where the steering wheel will end up in the future.
+They exploded in terms of various looks, as the many needs of the engineers and designers dictated the shape.